 A currency designed to ease internet payment could revolutionize the way people negotiate, from legal contracts to crowdfunding.

-Hillsdale College Economics Professor Michael Clark teaches about when it is rational to pursue high-risk, high-reward investments, such as cryptocurrencies, a $700 billion market as of Jan.
+Hillsdale College Economics Professor Michael Clark teaches when rational to pursue high-risk, high-reward investments, such as cryptocurrencies, a $700 billion market as of Jan.
 3 according to Business Insider.

 Clark said that a cryptocurrency is a digital currency that uses cryptography, a code-breaking system, to verify currency transactions.

-Unlike many investments, bitcoin only requires a phone and an internet connection to buy cryptocurrencies.
+Unlike many investments, cryptocurrencies only requires an internet connection to buy.

 Clark said initial investments in cryptocurrencies were lucrative, but that no one knows bitcoin’s future trajectory.
 Bitcoin’s price is volatile, jumping 40 percent in 40 hours before settling at $14,000 on Dec.
 6. It shot to $19,000 the next day and then fell.